Aaron3963/UCSD_WebReg_Bot/README.md

 ## How does it work
 1. Open ```config.json```, enter your UCSD username & password

-2. Enter the quarter, formated as same as below
+2. Enter the quarter, formatted as same as below
    <img src="img/Quarter.png"  width="70%">

 3. Check your webreg and record all courses you like to enroll followed by session IDs